Loja’s newest conservation area saves wildlife and water resources for 200,000 people!

 Thanks to you, 73,701 acres are now protected in the Ecuadorian Andes!
 On October 27, the Municipality of Loja declared Loja Municipal Conservation and Sustainable Use Area.
 Divided into 13 blocks throughout Loja, the new area saves wildlife and water sources for 200,000 people.

 Encompassing cloud and montane forests and high-elevation paramo grasslands, Loja Municipal Conservation and Sustainable Use Area is located on the southeastern slopes of the Andes.
-Its vast landscape is home to thousands of species, from large mammals like the spectacled bear (Tremarctos ornatus) to birds such as the blue-throated hillstar hummingbird (Oreotrochilus cyanolaemus).
+Its vast landscape is home to thousands of species, from large mammals like the spectacled bear (Tremarctos ornatus) to birds such as the rainbow starfrontlet (Coeligena iris).
 Wildlife in the region include threatened and unique species – some of which are recently discovered and new to science.

 Some of the blocks within the conservation area are located near Podocarpus National Park, a park renowned for its biological richness.
 In linking protected areas, Loja Municipal Conservation and Sustainable Use Area establishes habitat connectivity essential for the long-term survival of far-ranging species.